How to Apply Eyeshadow

 Is it safe to use glitter eyeshadow palettes?

-Glitter eyeshadow palettes use cosmetic grade glitter, which is safe to use on your eyelids.
-This is different to craft glitter or glitter made specially for your body.
-If you have extra sensitive peepers look out for ophthalmologist tested beauty products.
+Glitter eyeshadow palettes use cosmetic-grade glitter, which is safe to use on your eyelids.
+This is different to craft glitter or glitter made especially for your body.
+If you have extra sensitive peepers look out for ophthalmologist-tested beauty products.
 Also keep an eye out for dermatologically tested or hypoallergenic formulas, as these are all meant to keep your skin and your eyes free from irritations.
-Be sure to always patch test new products as well if you suffer from sensitive skin.
+Be sure to always patch-test new products as well if you suffer from sensitive skin.

 To avoid any problems be sure to always remove all eyeshadows and glitters with a sensitive eye makeup remover that doesn't pull or tug at the precious skin in the eye contour area.